pfizer-opensource/bigwig-loader/README.md

 ## Citing

-If you use this library
+If you use this library, consider citing:

 Retel, Joren Sebastian, Andreas Poehlmann, Josh Chiou, Andreas Steffen, and Djork-Arné Clevert.
 “A Fast Machine Learning Dataloader for Epigenetic Tracks from BigWig Files.”
 Bioinformatics 40, no. 1 (January 1, 2024): btad767. https://doi.org/10.1093/bioinformatics/btad767.